 The Group has entered into commercial property leases.
-These leases have an average life of between one to twelve years.
+These leases have an average life of between one to five years.
 They generally provide the Group with a right of renewal at which time all terms are renegotiated.
 There are no restrictions placed upon the Group by entering into these leases.

-Commercial property commitments Consolidated 2015 \$'000 Consolidated 2014 \$'000 Future minimum rentals payable under non-cancellable operating leases are as follows: Within one year After one year but not more than five years 1,761 3,961 1,730 5,185 Total minimum lease payments 5,722 6,915 28.
-CONTINGENT LIABILITY Bank guarantees provided as security for : - outstanding workers' compensation claims 964 956 - leasing of retail property at Elizabeth Shopping Centre, Elizabeth 11 11 - leasing of retail property at Hindmarsh Square, Adelaide 208 208 1,183 1,175
+Commercial property commitments Consolidated 2016 \$'000 Consolidated 2015 \$'000 Future minimum rentals payable under non-cancellable operating leases are as follows: Within one year After one year but not more than five years 1,798 2,446 1,761 3,961 Total minimum lease payments 4,244 5,722 28.
+CONTINGENT LIABILITY Bank guarantees provided as security for: - outstanding workers' compensation claims - leasing of retail property at Elizabeth Shopping Centre, Elizabeth - leasing of retail property at Hindmarsh Square, Adelaide 1,408 11 208 964 11 208 - leasing of retail property at hillumation oquate, Adelaide 200